-Here’s how to get yours, fresh from Holland for a limited time only.
+It’s a once-a-year delicacy that always delights fans of this special stalk.
+Here’s how to get white asparagus, imported fresh from Holland for a limited time only.

 In much of the northern hemisphere, bright green spears of asparagus are a signal that spring has arrived.
 But in Germany and a handful of other European countries, chefs and shoppers are looking for those spears in a different hue altogether: white!

 What is White Asparagus?

 White asparagus is very popular in Europe and western Asia.
 White asparagus is the result of applying a blanching technique while the asparagus shoots are growing.
 To cultivate white asparagus, the shoots are covered with soil as they grow, i.e. earthed up; without exposure to sunlight, no photosynthesis starts, and the shoots remain white.
 Compared to green asparagus, the locally cultivated so-called “white gold” or “edible ivory” asparagus, also referred to as “the royal vegetable,” is believed to be less bitter and much tenderer.
 Freshness is very important, and the lower ends of white asparagus must be peeled before cooking or raw consumption.

 Only seasonally on the menu, asparagus dishes are advertised outside many restaurants in Europe, usually from late April to June.
 For the French style, asparagus is often boiled or steamed and served with Hollandaise sauce, melted butter or olive oil, Parmesan cheese, or mayonnaise.
 Tall, narrow asparagus cooking pots allow the shoots to be steamed gently, their tips staying out of the water.